Carlos4152/carlos4152/README.md

 ![Fullstack Software Engineer](https://i.postimg.cc/vmS7CBpB/github-banner.png)

 # 💫 About Me:
-I'm a Fullstack Software Engineer who loves building new projects and exploring new technologies while being challenged.
+I'm a Software Engineer who loves building new projects and exploring new technologies while being challenged.
 Let's work together and give solutions to your problems.

 ## 🌐 Socials: